Pricilla-ship-it/PlantDiseaseDetection/README.md

 Test and Deploy
 Use the built-in continuous integration in GitLab.

-Get started with GitLab CI/CD
+Get started with Github CI/CD
 Analyze your code for known vulnerabilities with Static Application Security Testing (SAST) Deploy to Kubernetes, Amazon EC2, or Amazon ECS using Auto Deploy Use pull-based deployments for improved Kubernetes management